davanstrien/ucl-research-data-management/Handouts/src/handout.md

 >'an active process by which digital resources remain discoverable, accessible and intelligible over the longer term, a process that invests data and datasets with potential to accrue value as assets enjoying far wider us than their creators may have anticipated.
 In the world of research, such a value-adding process is a significant contributor to the much desired achievement of impact'. [^3]

-# The UCL Research Data Management policy

-The UCL Research Data Management policy aims to

-> 'provide a framework to define the responsibilities of all UCL members and to guide researchers and students in how to manage the data, enabling research data to be maintained and preserved as a first class research object and made available to widest possible audience for the highest possible impact’
->>>>>>> 20cb7c7255fc60b32f23e7fdd45d985cc8ddb4c8

 ## Introduction